 The emergency department is the section of the facility that is meant for just that - emergencies.
 If you're living within a city, you are likely less than a five-minute ambulance trip to an emergency department in peak conditions.
 You should check the fastest route to the nearest emergency room upon moving into a new home.
 Also check alternate routes in case there are traffic delays.

 Dealing with a dental emergency is a bit of a different beast.
-Most dentists offer same-day appointments much like these dentist found here for those who need the services of a professional immediately to offer relief of sudden pain in your teeth or gums or to respond to an accident involving the teeth.
+Most dentists, much like Trinity Family Dental offer same-day appointments (call Trinity at (905) 579-5551), for those who need the services of a professional immediately to offer relief of sudden pain in your teeth or gums or to respond to an accident involving the teeth.
 Your best bet is to call your own dentist (or any local practitioner - you needn't be a patient on file) first before heading to the E.R.

 If you're dealing with more minor illnesses and injuries and you don't have a family doctor then you're going to want to find a walk-in clinic.
 Make sure you bring your medical history with you if this is your first trip to the clinic.
 This will speed things along once you arrive.
 Also, try to know exactly what you need upon arriving and explain all of those needs upon checking in.
 Things get backed up when patients claim to only have one issue while in the waiting room and then fess up to more problems once they're with the doctor.